 Individualized instruction in writing: Emphasis on editing and proofreading strategies.
 Not open for credit to students who have completed ESL 218D.
+4930 84

-ESOL 262A, Listening and Speaking 2
+ESOL 262A.
+Listening and Speaking 2

+4 hrs lecture (GR or P/NP).
 Prerequisites: ESL 283B, ESOL 261B, or placement through multiple-measures assessment process.
 Not degree applicable.